Lab 3: Trunk Wall Part II | Heart | Respiratory System

 • Transversus abdominis

 Observe the thoracic cage.
-The ribs have been cut to the left of the sternum on the male cadaver in order to view the contents of the thoracic cage.
-However, you can move them back into anatomical position.
-On the female donor, the sternum has been cut.
+The ribs have been cut in order to view the contents of the thoracic cage, the cut was made differently on each donor.
+However, in both cases you can move the anterior thoracic cage back into anatomical position.
 View the sternum in the center of the thoracic cavity.
 Palpate the manubrium, body, and xiphoid process.
 Also palpate the sternal angle and suprasternal notch.

 Between the ribs, observe the external and internal intercostals.
 You will need to open the thoracic cage to observe the internal intercostals on the internal aspect.

-Lab Activity 3: Heart and respiratory tissue – Cadaver tissue
+Lab Activity 3: Heart and respiratory tissue – Donors and Donor tissue

-The coronary arteries supply the heart with blood, and some are visible on the cadaver’s heart.
-Notice the anterior interventricular artery, which is a branch off of the the left coronary artery (hidden posterior to the pulmonary trunk on the cadavers).
+On Donor A’s heart, observe the coronary arteries.
+Notice the anterior interventricular artery, which is a branch off of the the left coronary artery.
 The right coronary artery can be seen branching off of the ascending aorta and traveling in the coronary sulcus.
 A small portion of the right marginal artery can be seen traveling along the right margin, or border, of the heart.
-The right coronary artery travels to the posterior aspect of the heart and gives of the posterior interventricular artery, which can be seen on our other donor tissue.
+The right coronary artery travels to the posterior aspect of the heart and gives of the posterior interventricular artery, which can be seen on our other Donor tissue.

-The lungs in the female cadaver are more typically proportional for her size.
-This donor’s cause of death was also lung cancer.
+Observe the lungs in the donors.
+Donor B had COPD, and you can observe a lack of elasticity and areas of enlarged alveoli in his lungs.
+There are dark spots in his lungs as well, which could have been caused by smoking, secondhand smoke, exposure to environmental pollution, Donor A had metastatic lung cancer.
 There is some evidence of pathological change in her lungs, but no evidence of tumors and no evidence of chronic smoking.
 Be sure to feel the lung tissue in the healthy areas and in the areas with pathological change.

 Lab Activity 4: Additional Heart and Lung Tissue

-We also have heart and lung tissue (as well as abdominal and pelvic organs) from another donor.
-Not all structures will be visible on this tissue, but you should be able to observe the structures below.
+We also have heart and lung tissue (as well as abdominal and pelvic organs) from other Donors.
+Not all structures will be visible on this tissue, but you should be able to observe the structures below between the different sets of Donor tissue.
 Be extremely gentle when handling and turning this tissue.

 • Observe the external features of the heart.
 In the region of the atria, notice a pouch-like structure.
 This is called the auricle, and there is one present on each atrium.
 It is visible on both the wet tissue and the plastinated hearts in the activity below.